cryptographic provenance · App Intents · MCP

 01 · capabilities

-What Pedigree proves
+What MadeMark proves

 Each claim below maps to a check a third-party verifier can run independently against an exported proof bundle.